gilt/kairos/README.md

               at: {Number|Date|String}
             }

-        "starting" is a duration, in either
+        'starting' is a duration, in either
           - milliseconds, e.g. 300000
-          - LDML, e.g. "PT5M"
+          - LDML, e.g. 'PT5M'
-          - Natural Language, e.g. "5 Minutes"
+          - Natural Language, e.g. '5 Minutes'

-        "interpolated" is a percentage, as either
+        'interpolated' is a percentage, as either
           - a floating point, e.g. 0.5
-          - or a percent string, e.g. "50%"
+          - or a percent string, e.g. '50%'

         the remaining fields (before, after, between, and, & at) are times:
           - a unix timestamp
           - a date object
           - or a named time
       - String, in a form which is basically the hash form concatenated:
-        - "starting 5 minutes before foo"
+        - 'starting 5 minutes before foo'
-        - "1 hour after foo"
+        - '1 hour after foo'
-        - "50% from foo to bar"
+        - '50% from foo to bar'
-        - "foo"
+        - 'foo'
-  - Frames have an optional "relatedTo" field, from which a duration is derived.
+  - Frames have an optional 'relatedTo' field, from which a duration is derived.
     - This field can be a number, date, or named time
   - Frames have an optional name field, which is used for frame specific notifications (below)
   - Frames have an optional data field, which is passed to all notifications.